 Marty L. Miller Field has been the home of Norfolk State baseball since 1997.
-It is named after former baseball coach Marty Miller, who spend nearly 45 years as player, coach, and administrator at NSU.
-Besides NSU baseball, Miller Field hosts numerous camps and youth baseball games throughout the year.
+It is named after former baseball coach Marty Miller, who spent nearly 45 years as player, coach, and administrator at NSU.
+Besides NSU baseball, Marty L. Miller Field hosts numerous camps and youth baseball games throughout the year.
 It has hosted the MEAC baseball tournament six times, from 2006-08 and from 2012-14.

-There is one small concession trailer at Miller Field, which offers hot dogs, chips, pickles, and candy.
-A small table next to the concession trailer has hot dog condiments including ketchup, mustard, and relish.
+There is one small concessions trailer at Marty L. Miller Field, which offers hot dogs, chips, pickles, and candy.
+A small table next to the concessions trailer has hot dog condiments including ketchup, mustard, and relish.

-As there are no "gates" when entering Miller Field and therefore no security, consider bringing your own food and snacks to the game if hot dogs and chips are not your thing.
+As there are no “gates” when entering Marty L. Miller Field and therefore no security, consider bringing your own food and snacks to the game if hot dogs and chips are not your thing.

 The immediate area around Norfolk State University is less than ideal, and honestly, I would not recommend walking around off-campus after dark.
 However, if you head about a mile into downtown Norfolk and the waterfront area, there are many restaurants and activities to choose from.

 The downtown area of Norfolk boasts many great restaurants including Freemason Abbey, Hell’s Kitchen, and Shula’s 347 grill.
 There are also chain restaurants such as Buffalo Wild Wings located in downtown Norfolk.
 Overall, there is a wide variety of both local and chain restaurants located in downtown Norfolk.